5p4k/xkcd_geeklet/README.md

 ------------
 The Geeklets invoke the xkcd script via
     `/opt/local/bin/python /usr/local/bin/xkcd <args>`
 This because I am using MacPorts's Python, and I have symlinked `xkcd` to `/usr/local/bin`.
 Edit the Geeklets according to your configurations.
+I tried to write anything more portable but GeekTools just fails, see [issue #2](https://github.com/LizardM4/xkcd_geeklet/issues/2).

 Usage
 -----